FAQ: Zowe and components

 - Select the Create a New Connection to z/OS option.

 - Follow the instructions, and enter all required information to complete the profile creation.

 You can also watch Getting Started with Zowe Explorer to understand how to use the basic features of the extension.

 You can use Zowe Explorer either in VSCode or in Theia.
-For more information about Zowe Explorer in Theia, see the Theia Readme.
+For more information about Zowe Explorer in Theia, see Developing for Theia.

 - Use the Zowe Explorer channel in Slack to ask the Zowe Explorer community for help.